NYU-DSGA1012-S23/syllabus/docs/coursework.md

 ## Project

-The main requirement of this course is to produce an original research project on natural language understanding and/or computational semantics.
-As with an actual research paper in this field, the length limit will be very short (4 pages), but the expectations for clarity and thoroughness will be high.
-You should collaborate in groups of three or four.
-The project will be graded in five parts (percentages are out of the total course grade):
+The main requirement of this course is to produce an original research project on natural language understanding (NLU) and/or computational semantics.
+As with an actual research project in this field, the final product of your project will consist of an [ACL-style short paper](https://acl-org.github.io/ACLPUB/formatting.html) and an in-class oral presentation of your findings.
+The length limit of both your paper (4 pages maximimum) and your presentation (TBD) will be very short, but the expectations for clarity and thoroughness will be high.

+To guide you through the process of doing research in NLU, your project will be divided into five components, and you will work on it in groups of three or four.

 | Item                  | Due Date              | % of Project Grade | % of Final Grade |
 |-----------------------|-----------------------|--------------------|------------------|